aspose-words/Aspose.Words-Documentation/net/getting-started/system-requirements/_index.md

 url: /net/system-requirements/
 ---

-Aspose.Words for .NET does not require any **<u>third party product such as</u>** Microsoft Word to be installed.
+Aspose.Words for .NET does not require any third party product such as Microsoft Word to be installed.
 Aspose.Words itself is an engine for creating, modifying, converticg, and rendering of documents in various formats, including Microsoft Word document formats.

 ## Supported Operating Systems

-Aspose.Words for .NET supports any 64-bit or 86-bit operating system where .NET framework, Mono or .NET Core is installed, **<u>including but not limited to the versions listed in the following table.</u>**
+Aspose.Words for .NET supports any 64-bit or 86-bit operating system where .NET framework, Mono or .NET Core is installed, including but not limited to the versions listed in the following table.

 <table>
 	<tr>